-- Do you have the motivation to remain dedicated over years of education and training?
+- Can you tolerate years of education and training?

 - Do you love science?